-We offer a wide variety of classes: creative movement, pre-ballet, classical ballet, contemporary, modern jazz, hip hop, tap, voice and theatre dance for all ages (children through adults) and all levels.
-In addition for the more advanced students we have a pre professional program which offers college guidance for dancers and more performance opportunities right here on our world class stage and throughout Bergen county and NYC!
+We offer a wide variety of classes: creative movement, pre-ballet, classical ballet, contemporary, modern jazz, ethnic fusion, hip hop, tap, voice and theatre dance for all ages (children through adults) and all levels.

 2014-2015 School Year